 Larry Bird Made $24 Million During His NBA Career but Claimed He Was Perfectly Content Having ‘Some Coke, Some Beer, Something to Eat, and a Nice Place to Live’

 It’s easy for us mortal beings who aren’t Hall of Fame athletes to use the “it’s the little things in life” cliche.
-But Larry Bird — one of the most famous athletes of all time — also lives by that saying despite making more than $20 million during his NBA career with the Boston Celtics.
+But Larry Bird, one of the most famous athletes of all time, also lives by that saying despite making over $20 million during his NBA career with the Boston Celtics.

 Larry Bird had a historic career with the Boston Celtics

 Bird played 13 seasons in the league, amassing a ludicrous amount of awards, individually and as part of a team.

 His Celtics won three NBA championships and, along with Magic Johnson‘s Los Angeles Lakers, ruled the league for an entire decade.

 Bird was the 1979-80 Rookie of the Year (beating out Magic for the award), a 12-time All-Star, and a 10-time member of an All-NBA team.
 He was also named to an All-Defensive team three times.
 Oh, and he won three MVPs and two Finals MVPs.

 But The Legend was never one for frivolous spending

 You’d forgive Larry Bird if he spent some of his well-earned money on three or four fancy cars and a mansion or two.
 But that was never Bird’s style.
 He was, after all, The Hick from French Lick.

 After he retired, the Hall of Famer talked with Bob Ryan of The Boston Globe about his career and his accomplishments.
 As Ryan wrote: